 All WI courses must be approved by the Faculty Senate’s WAC Committee before they can be entered into the university’s course catalog with the WI designation.
-This page describes the process and provides relevant information concerning the development and submission of a WI course application.
+This page describes the process and provides relevant information concerning the development and submission of an application for a new WI course.

 - What does ‘good writing’ in our discipline look like?